Who is our Metropolitan?

 his nomination as ruling hierarch by a diocesan assembly and

-was installed as Bishop of Philadelphia and Eastern Pennsylvania on
+2005, he was installed as Bishop of Philadelphia and Eastern

 On

-Orthodox Church in America at the 17th All-American Council.
+the Orthodox Church in America at the 17th All-American

 In

-the Archdiocese of Washington and Stavropegial Institutions, he served
+oversight of the Archdiocese of Washington and Stavropegial

 On

-Orthodox Theological Seminary with the bestowal of a Doctor of
+Vladimir’s Orthodox Theological Seminary with the bestowal of

 |